Culture of cosmetic surgery: Reconstructive surgery after WWI

-Changing Beauty Standards and Evolution of Technology
+Social factors in the United States

 Throughout the 1940s and 50s fashion and personal appearance was emphasized more strongly in the United States; both world wars were over and years in the past, and normalcy was returning to the average American household.
 As ideas about what was considered beautiful changed, services, products, and techniques were developed to help consumers meet those standards if they so chose.
-Women felt pressure to be symmetrical, have smooth skin, and by slim yet curvy in all the right places.
+Women felt pressure to be symmetrical, have smooth skin, and be slim yet curvy in all the right places.
 Being too thin was equated with being fragile and sickly, but being too large suggested poor self-care.
-The emphasize on bust-waist-hip measurements grew, with Miss America's proclaimed ideal in the 1950s being 36-24-36.
+The emphasize on bust-waist-hip measurements grew, with Miss America's proclaimed ideal in the 1950s being 36–24–36.
 Despite the physical risks they carry, corsets and waist-trainers returned to popularity during this time to help women achieve the "hourglass figure" that was so sought after.
 While fitted dresses and push-up bras were readily available, some women chose to undergo surgery to enhance their bodies.
 The rate of breast augmentation operations soared in the 1960s, and a decade later rates of anorexia-nervosa hit record highs.
 In the 1970s breast reduction surgery became more prevalent, as well as reduction of the thighs and buttocks.
 These surgeries were newly developed and experimental; some common unintended outcomes were numbness, loss of range of motion, and infection.
+At the same time, women were anxious to look youthful as they age in order to "keep their men".
+Suffering from poor self-image also became reason to improve one's appearance via surgery.
+Working women believed that good looks help secure or advance their livelihoods.
+Studies have shown that attractive individuals receive higher earnings and faster promotions than unattractive people across professions.
+In addition, women from various racial and ethnic minorities, including Black, Asian, and Jewish women, often felt pressure to conform to white American beauty standards, seeking features such as narrow noses.